otto-de/edison-microservice/edison-cache/README.md

 # edison-microservice:edison-cache

-Support for Caffine caches in Edison microservices.
+Optional add-on for Edison Microservices, adding support for Caffeine caching statistics.

 Many of otto.de's microservices make use of the [Caffeine](https://github.com/ben-manes/caffeine) cache.
-Edison-cache is providing some code to integrate the cache statistics of Caffeine caches into the Edison internal pages.

 ## Usage